joshrwhite/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
-In the 'generator()' function, lines 60-69, I add 0.2 to the steering angle measurement if using the left camera and decreasing by 0.2 if using the right camera.
+In the `generator()` function, lines 60-69, I add 0.2 to the steering angle measurement if using the left camera and decreasing by 0.2 if using the right camera.

 I also cropped the image since the NVIDIA architecture supports an input shape of (66, 320, 3).
-So in line 117, I use 'model.add(Cropping2D(cropping=((70,25),(0,0))))' to crop 70 pixels from the top and 25 pixels from the bottom.
+So in line 117, I use `model.add(Cropping2D(cropping=((70,25),(0,0))))` to crop 70 pixels from the top and 25 pixels from the bottom.

 Original Picture: